-4. Wajor melacite acciared a as such by the ox ronce of roleigh and commonwealth office etc. Name of Caller: Role of Caller (Visit Leader?
+Name of Caller: Role of Caller (Visit Leader?
 Assistant Leader?
 Helper?)
-Caller's telephone number(s) - Time of this call: landlines/mobile: Time of the incident: Time of the moderit.
-Name of Group: Which leaders are at the scene: Number and age of group: Present Location: Is the group staying put or moving to a new location?
-Nature of the Incident or Emergen cy: Names of any casualties and their injuries: Names of any party members sent to seek assistance: radines of any party members sent to seek assistance.
-Is the rest of the party safe and likely to remain safe?
-Weather conditions including any threatening environmental factors: Emergency Services alerted / in-at tendance?
+Caller's telephone number(s) - landlines/mobile: Time of this call: Time of the incident: Name of Group: Which leaders are at the scene: Number and age of group: Present Location: Is the group staying put or moving to a new location?
+Nature of the Incident or Emergency: Names of any casualties and their injuries: Names of any party members sent to seek assistance: Is the rest of the party safe and likely to remain safe?
+Weather conditions including any threatening environmental factors: Emergency Services alerted / in-at endance?
 Police Fire/Rescue Ambulance Air Ambulance Mountain Rescue Coastguard/RNLI Other Already alerted?
 At what time?
 What is the caller asking you to do?
 For Information only, Advice or for Action?

 Agreed Action Plan (visit leader / caller / emergency contact):

-Additional Notes: ·
+Additional Notes:

-Additional Notes.